Cyber-Chronicles/ReadySetPhish/README.md

 #When prompted, enter your domain name like, example.com
 #After setup completes, grab the public IP from the output and update the DNS records for your domain with an A record that points to the new Ec2 IP (DNS only).

-#Copy over the config.sh script from your host to the EC2 to setup to auto setup Apache, TLS, GoPhish and Evilginx on the Ec2:
+#Copy over the config.sh script from your host to the EC2, to auto-setup Apache, TLS, GoPhish and Evilginx on the Ec2:
 scp -i ubuntu-SSH-Key-######.pem config.sh ubuntu@<YourEC2IP>:/home/ubuntu/
 #SSH into the EC2
 ssh -i ubuntu-SSH-Key-######.pem ubuntu@<YourEC2IP>